qeqqe/Code-Migration-Tool/README.md

 - Upon GitHub login, the tool fetches your repos, shows files, and can use AI to apply modern code transformations.
 - By caching repo data in Redis, we reduce API calls to GitHub and improve responsiveness.

+## Local File Upload

+We now support uploading your local files (up to 80MB).
+Any files under node_modules will be automatically ignored.
+The tool references your .gitignore to skip unneeded folders.

 ## Screenshots

 ### Welcome Page